 As per the Bylaws, Section 17.3 (b), the ccNSO and GNSO Councils will need to determine the method for conducting the second CSC Effectiveness Review before 1 October 2021.

-The template for the method of review for this second CSC Effectiveness Review was shared with the GNSO Council on 9 August 2021.
+The template to conduct the second CSC Effectiveness Review was conditionally approved by the ccNSO Council and was shared with the GNSO Council on 9 August 2021.

+The template has been reviewed and non-substantive changes recommended for the purposes of clarity and to make the timeline more achievable.

 On 9 August 2021, Donna Austin and Jonathan Robinson were put forward to the GNSO Council as the GNSO appointees to serve on the second CSC Effectiveness Review.